spopkov/aws_test_tack/README.md

 Run the Runner class to display:

-1. List of Volumes with attached running instances
+1. List of Volumes with are attached running instances
 2. All the Instances which are not in terminated state.

 Filters can be tested by setting custom parameters in ObjectLookupTest